 1960s teenage memberships decline

 In the 1960s youth organisations struggled to retain teenagers.
-They were perceived as conservative and uniforms were seen as uncool.
+They were perceived as conservative and uniforms were uncool.
 Some organisations developed programmes to attract teenagers.
-For example, senior Scouts and Rovers were phased out and replaced with a new section of Scouts called Venturers for 15 to 19 year olds.
+For example, senior Scouts and Rovers were phased out and replaced by a new section of Scouts called Venturers for 15 to 19 year olds.
 Handbooks were rewritten and uniforms updated.
 Despite this, teenage membership of the Scouts and Guides declined.